hungdn1701/hungdn1701.github.io/index.md

 I am **Hung Dang**, a lecturer in the Information Technology Department at the Posts and Telecommunications Institute of Technology (PTIT), and a backend engineer and system architect focusing on distributed systems.

-> "The best way to learn is to teach, and the best way to teach is to build."

 ### 🎓 Education